NeAleks18/RiotOff/README.md

 - My hobbies is Motion Design, Graphics Design, Web-Making, Games and more.

-- Join my project "RIOTOFF Project"
+- My name's Arseniy.

-- Also i have project "MiningPyxel"
+- I have projects "RIOTOFF Project" and "MiningPyxel".

-- GRIOTOFF: riotixofficial@gmail.com
+- My mail: riotixofficial@gmail.com

-- GProduction: riotoffproduction@gmail.com
+- Production mail: riotoffproduction@gmail.com

 ###### Yeah, thats very good, but what else do i have?